SECTION: GENERAL ADMINISTRATION, BUSINESS PRACTICES

 Accessibilities for Ontarians with Disabilities Act, 2005.
 All documents required by the

-Accessibility Standards for Customer Service, including EQAO’s accessible customer service protocol, notices of temporary disruptions, training records and written feedback process will be made available upon request subject to the
+Integrated Accessibility Standards, including EQAO’s Accessibility Standards protocol, notices of temporary disruptions, training records and written feedback process, will be made available upon request subject to the

 Freedom of Information and Protection of Privacy Act.